 - Guilty Gear: Robo-Ky has to manage two different meters: A thermostat, which builds up as he fights and can only be vented via a certain command or risk a damaging explosion.
 He also has a power gauge which, unlike everyone else, cannot be charged conventionally and can only be charged via a laid-out power mat.
 His special and Overdrive attacks drain from this power gauge.

-- Rachel and Arakune also have interesting mechanics, possibly unique to them throughout the entire genre.
+- Rachel and Arakune, from the same game, also have interesting mechanics.
 Rachel has a wind gauge, which allows her to push things, including Rachel herself, in whatever direction you choose for a tiny period of time, with lighter things being blown farther.
 Arakune has a gauge where, when full, causes attack inputs to summon bugs that follow patterns and deal Collision Damage whenever they hit until the gauge empties.
 However, the only way to increase it is to hit with certain attacks.

 - In Tatsunoko vs. Capcom, Gold Lightan and PTX-40A are very massive fighters (who are about 3 times the average height of other characters) and so they fight alone, as opposed to fighting in duets.
 They also move slowly and have to crouch often to attack and they're subject to being dizzied if hit repeatedly, but they also have a ton of range and damage on most of their attacks and only special throws can interrupt their attacks.